Theresa May’s lesson in lion-taming | The World Weekly

 The foreign secretary inevitably knew his move would be seen as a sign of insubordination.
 More importantly, however, he would also have been confident that Ms. May would not heed the many calls for his resignation that followed.
 If she were to sack her foreign secretary, a leadership challenge would surely follow.

 There was nothing carnivorous about what Mr. Johnson had to say at his conference speech, however.
-Speculation of a leadership challenge was put to bed as he insisted fervently on his loyalty to his boss’ agenda.
-“Based on that Florence speech on whose every syllable, I can tell you the whole cabinet is united,” Mr. Johnson insisted in Manchester.
+Speculation of a leadership challenge was put to bed as he insisted fervently on his loyalty to the prime minister's agenda.
+“Based on that Florence speech on whose every syllable, I can tell you the whole cabinet is united,” Mr. Johnson said in Manchester.

-However, for some, the damage to Ms. May’s government has already been done, not only in the eyes of the British public, but in the EU too.
+For some, however, the damage to the government's standing has already been done.
 “Please sack Johnson, because we want a clear position on who is responsible for the British position,” said Manfred Weber, a German MEP and leader of the European People’s Party, in an unprecedented intervention.

 A rudderless ship?